The best video doorbells of 2019

 Editors' note (April 26, 2019): August has recalled its View Doorbell Camera due to performance issues.
 Find out more.

-Video doorbells are a relatively new category in the smart home, but they closely overlap with standard home security cameras.
+Video doorbells are a relatively new category for the smart home, but they closely overlap with standard home security cameras.
 They are, in fact, doorbells with built-in security cameras.

-With a video doorbell, your guests will ring the buzzer just like normal, but you'll get a push alert on your phone and a live video look at whoever's there (in addition to a regular ol' chime sound).
-The two of you can then chat via a built-in speaker and microphone in the doorbell.
+With a video doorbell, your guests will ring the buzzer just like they normally do, but you'll get a push alert on your phone and a live video look at whoever's there (in addition to a regular ol' chime sound).
+You and your guest can then chat via a built-in speaker and microphone in the doorbell.
 In some cases, they also work with smart locks so you can let the person in without physically opening the door yourself.

-Most of today's Wi-Fi-enabled doorbells offer features like these, but the designs, video storage subscriptions and general installation can vary a lot.
+Most of today's Wi-Fi-enabled doorbells offer features such as these, but the designs, video quality, video storage subscriptions and general installation can vary a lot.
 Below, we've highlighted our favorite models, and we've explained exactly how we test video doorbells, too.

 Note that the products discussed here are independently chosen by our editors.
 CNET may get a share of the revenue if you buy anything featured on our site.